opening hours

 security

 No food or drinks are allowed inside Palau Güell.
 The building operates under video surveillance and keeps right of admission.
-During busy windows and free-entry days, booking online in advance helps you avoid entry friction caused by limited capacity.
+During busy and free-entry windows, booking online in advance helps you avoid entry friction caused by limited capacity.

 photography and filming